kcstarless/etch-a-sketch/README.md

     1. To draw, click mouse button inside the canvas.
     2. Move your mouse to draw on the canvas.
     3. To stop drawing, click mouse button again inside the canvas.
+    4. To change brush size (grid size) slide the slider left to right to desired number.
+    5. The canvas will reset automatically.
+    6. To change color of the brush to random color click on randomise check box.